 - On February 8, 2019, District Copper issued 40,000,000 shares to compete the Stony Lake acquisition (see August 15, 2018 news release).
 This issuance of shares further diluted Copper Fox's ownership percentage of District Copper from 39.51% to 24.43%.
 This significant reduction in equity ownership resulted in Copper Fox's loss of control of District Copper.
 As a result, District Copper has been deconsolidated from Copper Fox's financial statements and will instead be recorded as an equity accounted associate pick up. - On February 8, 2019, the SCJV approved a \$2.1 million budget for the Schaft Creek copper-gold-molybdenum project located in northwestern British Columbia.
 The 2019 work plan includes the completion of the sizing and infrastructure alternatives study initiated in 2018 and completion of a more in-depth conceptual study to confirm the identified scenarios to lower capital and operating costs, infrastructure and further define access options as well as strengthening the Schaft Creek project management team.
 Field studies include investigating the geotechnical characteristics of a tailings management facility, collection of baseline environmental data and ongoing engagement with the Tahltan Nation. - On February 19, 2019, the Company announced partial analytical results from its Van Dyke deposit.
 The weighted average grade in four of the six drill holes reported returned from 6% to 85% higher acid soluble copper concentrations and thicker mineralized intervals than that recorded in the original project data base.
 The mineralized intervals in three of the six holes are open at depth and additional sampling to determine the thickness of these mineralized intervals is required. - On February 28, 2019, Copper Fox announce additional analytical results from its Van Dyke deposit.
 The four drill holes reported show increased acid soluble copper ("ASCu") concentrations that range from 5 to 73% higher than in the original data base.
 DDH-UVD-13 returned an average of 0.616% ASCu over a 93.84m core interval representing a 73% increase in ASCu content and a 51% increase in thickness of the mineralized interval.
 DDH-UVD-12 returned a combined mineralized interval of 102.47m versus 63.71m reported in the original data base representing a 61% increase in thickness.
-The mineralized intervals in two of the drill holes are open and additional sampling is required to determine the length of these mineralized intervals. - On March 14, 2019, Copper Fox announced that it intends to complete, subject to the approval of the TSX Venture Exchange, a non-brokered private placement to raise up to \$1,500,000 in gross proceeds.
-The Offering will consist of up to 13,636,364 units ("Unit") at a price of \$0.11 per Unit.
-Each Unit will consist of one common share in the capital of the Company and one-half common share purchase warrant.
-Each whole warrant entitles the holder to purchase one common share for an exercise price of \$0.13 during the first 12 month period after the closing of the Offering and \$0.15 during the second 12 month period after the closing of the Offering.
-In the event that the 20-day volume weighted average price of the common shares listed on the TSX Venture Exchange is above \$0.20, the expiry date of the warrants will be accelerated to a date that is 30 days after the first date such threshold is met.
+The mineralized intervals in two of the drill holes are open and additional sampling is required to determine the length of these mineralized intervals. - On March 26, 2019, Copper Fox announced additional analytical results from its Van Dyke deposit.
+The analytical results continue to yield significant increased weighted average (from 20% to 260% higher) soluble copper concentrations and thicker (from 17% to 244% thicker) mineralized intervals similar to previously announced results. - On April 11, 2019, Copper Fox announced additional analytical results from its Van Dyke deposit including DDH-OXY-10 that returned an average of 0.748% ASCu over a 40.84m core interval including a 12.50m interval averaging 2.25% ASCu.
+The four drill holes reported yielded increased

-Management's Discussion and Analysis of Financial Condition and Results of Operation For the Three and Six Months Ended April 30, 2019 and 2018 (Expressed in Canadian Dollars)
+Management's Discussion and Analysis of Financial Condition and Results of Operation For the Three and Nine Months Ended July 31, 2019 and 2018 (Expressed in Canadian Dollars)